Mesh-AI/azure-git-actions-leo/README.md

-# azure-git-actions-leo
+# Testing git actions for CI CD workflows in a simplified way.

-Testing git actions in a simplified way
+* Do not use this repo!
+Test only!